Dun Mountain Railway: Background

 Hacket arrived in Nelson on 31 October 1857 and set about appraising the copper deposits, which he found wanting.
 Rather than make known in Nelson his disappointing first impression, he allowed the survey for the Maitai Valley railway to go ahead.

 On completion of the survey, conducted by local engineer Edward Moody, the first consignment of tramway materials arrived from London on 11 January 1858.
 They were stored in the company's yard on Haven Road pending the enactment of the necessary railway legislation.

 By 1858 word had spread locally of Hacket's negative reports on the deposits, causing considerable antagonism between Hacket and Wrey.
 Some of the shareholders in London were sufficiently angry to claim that Wrey had defrauded them.
 Though Wrey was never subjected to legal action, he was removed from the Nelson management committee.

 Though it was realised that there were no commercially exploitable copper deposits in the mineral belt, Hacket was sufficiently impressed with the chromite deposits that had earlier been found on Wooded Peak.
 The directors were thus dissuaded from liquidating the company while awaiting the testing of chromite samples forwarded to England.
 As these new mineral deposits were at a higher elevation on Wooded Peak the earlier proposed route of the tramway along the Maitai Valley had become redundant, and Hacket set about investigating a more direct route around Wooded Peak.

 Testing confirmed the high quality of the ore, later confirmed by Joseph Gibbs in June 1858.
 In 1859 Hacket demonstrated with underground prospecting that the deposits persisted below the surface.
 With his favourable reports extolling the extent of the ore available, the directors were convinced to begin mining, which would involve a tramway from the Coppermine Saddle to Nelson Port.
-On 24 February 1860 notice was given of the company's intention to seek legislative approval for the construction of a tramway along a route chosen by Hacket.
+On 24 February 1860 notice was given by company secretary Maxwell Bury of the company's intention to seek legislative approval for the construction of a tramway along a route chosen by Hacket.